GreengageDB/greengage/README.md

 the participants.
 At that point you should expect one of the core team members to pull your changes into the project.

-Greenplum prides itself on being a collaborative, consensus-driven environment.
+Greengage prides itself on being a collaborative, consensus-driven environment.
 We do not believe in vetoes and any -1 vote casted as part of the peer review has to have a detailed technical explanation of what's wrong with the change.
 Should a strong disagreement arise it may be advisable to take the matter onto